Divisional CJA Panel Committee

 The Divisional CJA Panel Committee may from time to time recommend attorneys for reclassification if appropriate.
 Reclassification may be initiated at the request of an attorney.
 The Committee may also from time to time make recommendations to the Court as to the desired size of each panel category, with the goal of matching resources to demand so that each member of a panel category may be appointed in sufficient cases per year to remain proficient in federal criminal practice.

 Please complete the San Antonio CJA Panel Application and return it the address below if you are interested in criminal appointments in San Antonio.

 Attn: CJA Panel Committee

 c/o Wendy Branham, Judicial Assistant

 Term Renewal Questionnaire

 Membership on the San Antonio Division CJA Panel is typically for a three-year term, renewable upon request.
-The San Antonio CJA Panel Term Renewal Questionnaire is available below:
+Please complete the San Antonio CJA Panel Term Renewal Questionnaire.